carlrobert/carlrobert.github.io/obsidian-tidbits.md

 You can use the note’s `aliases` property to add singular or plural forms of note titles.
 For example,
 ![400](./Images/obsidian-tidbits-use-aliases-for-plurals.png)

-A related use case is to use aliases for acronyms such as ‘CSS’ and ‘css’.
+It can also make sense to use aliases for acronyms such as ‘CSS’ and ‘css’.
 Lower case tends to make notes more legible, especially if you are inundated with acronyms.
 Your mileage may vary 😊
 ## Use two-sided notes, combining markdown and Excalidraw
 Setting up notes to combine markdown with Excalidraw makes sure each note always has its own scratch pad for diagrams and visual 🧠-storming.
 I find this especially useful for source notes.
 If this sounds interesting, have a look at Nicole van der Hoeven’s lovely video: [Visual note templates with Obsidian Excalidraw - YouTube](https://youtu.be/zmgqMZi6QL8)